DakshithaK/DakshithaK/README.md

 ### 🧑‍💻 About Me

-I’m a Software Engineer @ [Maersk](https://www.maersk.com/about) 🌊 based in Bangalore, India, passionate about building scalable systems, optimizing infrastructure, and leveraging AI to solve real-world problems.
+I’m a Software Engineer @ [Maersk](https://www.maersk.com/about) 🌊 and am based in Bangalore, India, passionate about building scalable systems, optimizing infrastructure, and leveraging AI to solve real-world problems.
 Previously at:
 - 🔬 **Indian Institute of Science** — Built multi-layered security systems for safeguarding flight data.